B1nus/minitron/README.md

 We can implement CoreXY without needing a frame, which means you don't need to buy extrusion for this mod.
 The lower center of mass should also help with stability and ringing.
 Another bonus are the 4 extra centimeters of print height.

 # WARNING
-This project is not even close to being finished.
-I have yet to print the parts and try the first prototype, hopefully, I wall be able to iterate to a functional version fast.
+This project is not close to being finished.
+I have yet to print the parts for the first prototype, please bear with me.

 # BOM (Bill of Materials)
 - PTFE tube